kapilsharma/AngularQuickNotes/05-ComponentsContinued.md

 <app-list [toDos]="toDos"></app-list>
 ```

 We added `(toDoAdded)="onToDoAdded($event)"` which is just event binding, only difference, 'toDoAdded' is not a builtin event but we created it.
-On this event, we are 'onToDoAdded' function of TS file.
+On this event, we added 'onToDoAdded' function of TS file.

 **app/to-do/to-do.component.ts**